first phone in Nigeria

 First Mobile Phones in Nigeria

-Nokia 3310 old model
+nokia 3310 old model

 The first mobile phones to enter the Nigerian market were basic GSM phones, with the Nokia 3310 being one of the most popular models.
 These early devices offered simple features like calls, SMS, and the famous “Snake” game.